-Cognitive-behavioral therapy is a form of psychotherapy that addresses a wide variety of mental health issues, including substance use disorders and their co-occurring conditions.
+Cognitive-behavioral therapy is a form of psychotherapy that addresses a wide variety of mental health issues, including substance use disorders and PTSD.
 This treatment modality addresses the causes and results of negative thought patterns.

 Dialectical-Behavioral Therapy (DBT)

-Dialectical-behavioral therapy is a form of cognitive-behavioral therapy that was originally developed to address borderline personality disorder but is also used to treat numerous other behavioral and emotional issues.
-This approach is highly effective at treating co-occurring PTSD and mood disorders, particularly those that cause self-harming ideations and behaviors.
+Dialectical-behavioral therapy is a form of cognitive-behavioral therapy initially developed to address borderline personality disorder.
+However, it is also used to treat numerous other behavioral and emotional issues, including PTSD, particularly those that cause self-harming ideations and behaviors.

 While CBT primarily focuses on recognizing and reforming negative thought patterns, DBT targets negative behaviors and coping strategies.
-This approach helps patients adopt positive actions that ultimately replace harmful ones.
+This approach helps patients adopt positive actions to replace harmful ones.

 Motivational Interviewing (MI)

-Motivational interviewing is a type of counseling that addresses ambivalence or hostility towards treatment for addiction and its co-occurring disorders.
-This therapy is designed as an intervention for people who are reluctant to change their behaviors or engage in the treatment and is intended to supplement ongoing counseling.
+Motivational interviewing is a type of counseling that addresses ambivalence or hostility toward treatment for substance use and its co-occurring disorders, including PTSD.
+This therapy is designed as an intervention for people reluctant to change their behaviors or engage in treatment.

-Beach House Center for Recovery: The Premier Integrated Trauma Treatment Center in Florida
+Beach House Center for Recovery: The Premier Integrated Treatment Center for PTSD in Florida

-For more information about our trauma treatment center, please contact our compassionate admissions counselors today.
+For more information about our PTSD treatment center in Florida, please contact our compassionate admissions counselors today.